MythicApp/Documentation/src/content/docs/othertut/launchers.md

 After this, you can install and play games as if they were running natively.
 Although, some games may be incompatible and you can check the [community-sourced spreadsheet](https://docs.google.com/spreadsheets/d/1W_1UexC1VOcbP2CHhoZBR5-8koH-ZPxJBDWntwH-tsc/edit#gid=0) and submit to it at anytime!

-## Importing Installed Steam games into Mythic
+## Importing Installed Steam Games Into Mythic

 To import **each** installed game from Steam into Mythic, you will, once again, navigate to the Local import menu.
 # <img alt="localimp" src="https://i.imgur.com/aQt3fB0.png">